keysmash-studios/kitty/CONFIG.md

 #### port

-`Default: 80`
+`Default: 8080`

-This is straight forward, it is simply the port which the site will be running on, whether it be 8080, 80, or a completely different port.
+This is straight forward, it is simply the port which the site will be running on, whether it be `8080`, `80`, or a completely different port.
-Generally you can only use a port above 0, and below 65536, however this is a restriction by the OS itself (from what I know) and could change.
+Generally you can only use a port above `0`, and below `65536`, however this is a restriction by the OS itself (from what I know) and could change.
-You also can't use anything below or equal to 1024 without root/admin permissions, again a restriction by the OS.
+You also can't use anything below or equal to `1024` without root/admin permissions, again a restriction by the OS.

+Setting the port to `0` will set it back to it's defaults (`8080`), however there's nothing stopping you from setting it to a number that's not below `65536`, however your OS may not like it.

 #### site